 A study will tell you that guava helped decrease bad cholesterol levels and lower blood pressure in the participating group.

-6. May Aid In Heart Health
+6. Aids In Heart Health

 There are different ways that guava can help keep your heart healthy.